oussamaelfig/Prolog_Tuto-Challenges/README.md

-# Prolog_Tuto-Challenges
+# Prolog_Tuto
-This repo contains some solved exercises from https://exercism.org/tracks/prolog/exercises
+* This repo contains Exercices of all concepts in Prolog.
+* You will find Solved Exercises from the LEARN PROLOG NOW book.